Reviewing TD (NASDAQ:GLG) & Code Chain New Continent (NASDAQ:CCNC)

-Code Chain New Continent (NASDAQ:CCNC – Get Rating) and TD (NASDAQ:GLG – Get Rating) are both small-cap business services companies, but which is the better investment?
-We will contrast the two companies based on the strength of their institutional ownership, earnings, risk, dividends, valuation, analyst recommendations and profitability.
+TD (NASDAQ:GLG – Get Rating) and Code Chain New Continent (NASDAQ:CCNC – Get Rating) are both small-cap finance companies, but which is the superior stock?
+We will contrast the two businesses based on the strength of their analyst recommendations, dividends, institutional ownership, profitability, risk, valuation and earnings.

 |Gross Revenue